Steve Bannon found guilty of criminal contempt of Congress

 “It wasn’t optional.
 It wasn’t a request, and it wasn’t an invitation.
 It was mandatory,” Assistant U.S. Attorney Amanda Vaughn told jurors.
 “The defendant’s failure to comply was deliberate.
 It wasn’t an accident, it wasn’t a mistake.
 It was a choice.”

-In October, the House after the panel .
-He was the next month.
+In October, the House voted to refer Bannon to the Justice Department for criminal prosecution after the panel unanimously recommended it.
+He was indicted by a federal grand jury the next month.

-The select committee had sought to compel Bannon to testify about what he knew in the days and weeks leading up to the deadly siege.
+The select committee had sought to compel him to testify about what he knew in the days and weeks leading up to the deadly siege.

 On Jan.
-5, Bannon said on his podcast that “all hell is going to break loose tomorrow.”
+5, 2021, Bannon said on his podcast that “All hell is going to break loose tomorrow.”

 “It’s going to be moving, it’s going to be quick.
 This is not a day for fantasy.
 This is a day for maniacal focus.
 Focus, focus, focus.
 We’re coming in right over the target, OK?
 This is the point of attack we’ve always wanted,” he said.

-Rep. Liz Cheney, the vice chair of the committee, had said those comments indicated that.
-Bannon had “substantial advance knowledge of the plans for Jan.
-6 and likely had an important role in formulating those plans.”
+Rep. Liz Cheney, R-Wyo., the vice chair of the committee, had said those comments indicated that Bannon had “substantial advance knowledge of the plans for Jan.
+6 and is likely to have had an important role in formulating those plans.”